-You may know the benefits of Soil3 organic compost, but it's likely you don't know the full story behind why this rich humus compost was created.
+You may know the benefits of Soil3humus compost, but it's likely you don't know the full story behind why this rich humus compost was created.
 Today we're sharing how Soil3 came to be and why it works as an outstanding soil amendment.

 Why Super-Sod Needed Great Soil